filip-io/Mini_project-API/README.md

 <br>

 #### **Hierarchical info**
-<br>Replace *{personId}* with ID of the person you want to see all info about.
+Replace *{personId}* with ID of the person you want to see all info about.
 Returns info hierarchically in JSON format.
 ```
 GET /people/{personId}/hierarchical
 ```